frenkowski/SCIMAI-Gym/README.md

 ## Requirements

-To install (and import) necessary libraries run the section:
+To install (and import) necessary libraries, run the section:

 ```setup
 Environment Setup